I am trying to keep up with new wedding barns and other wedding venues that come available in Nashville because of guide I put together last year:

 David: The main reason we decided to redo our barn is because it was getting in a state of disrepair and we have NO interest in having horses.
 However, we didn’t want the barn to just fall in and disappear, so that’s where the idea of fixing up the barn came from.

-We have been here nine years and have enjoyed many many cookouts and bonfires back behind the barn.
+We are living here nine years and have enjoyed many many cookouts and bonfires back behind the barn.
 The only problem was if it rained, we were just rained out.
 Also, we had to drive the 4-wheelers up to the house to use the bathroom.
 Soooo, we started ripping out the stalls and the hayloft and opened up the space.

 I have to say it has turned out really good.
 We have two bathrooms now that have washtubs for sinks, very rustic looking, the doors to the bathrooms are actual stall doors and the vanities were made from some of the barn wood.